 - Aspirin.
 Aspirin can limit inflammation and prevent blood clots.

-Talk to your doctor before adding a supplement to your treatment to ensure that it won't interfere with medications you take.
+Talk to your health care provider before taking any supplements to make sure that they won't interact with other medications that you take.

 Preparing for an appointment

-If you've had chest pains or other symptoms of heart disease, your primary care provider will likely refer you to a doctor trained in treating disorders of the heart and circulatory system (cardiologist).
+If you've had chest pains or other symptoms of heart disease, your primary care provider will likely refer you to a doctor trained in heart diseases (cardiologist).

 Here's some information to help you get ready for your appointment.